FUND PROFILE

 The creation of the Altadena Builds Back Foundation (ABBF) serves as Pasadena Community Foundation’s (PCF) commitment to long-term support for Altadena recovery.

-Operating as a subsidiary of PCF, ABBF will assist in the leadership and funding of the residential rebuilding of Altadena through a community-centered process that reflects the strengths, opportunities, and priorities of those directly impacted by the Eaton Fire.
+Operating as a subsidiary of PCF, ABBF is supporting the residential rebuilding of Altadena, prioritizing a community-centered process that reflects the strengths, opportunities, and priorities of those directly impacted by the Eaton Fire.

 Pasadena Community Foundation established ABBF to focus on the long-term recovery and rebuilding of Altadena.
 Many donors to the Eaton Fire Relief & Recovery Fund requested that their gifts be directed to the long-term rebuilding of housing for both renters and homeowners.